gzowski/Proteus67/README.md

 * Microcontroller needs to be positioned with the top of the board facing upwards (Test controller beforehand and flash firmware using QMK)
 * Place the rotary encoder on the top side and solder all points ensuring it stays flush to the board.
 * Press down the top plate with switches and stabalisers down on the middle plate ensuring that all the switches sit flush against the middle plate.
-* Turn board over and proceed to solder switches
+* Turn board over and proceed to solder switches to the board
+* Connect USB to keyboard and check all keys are functional, this is assuming you've already flashed the firmware to the MCU.